-First Episode Rapid Early Intervention for Eating Disorders FREED pathway offers support to 16-to-25-year-olds who have experienced an eating disorder for three years or less.
+First Episode Rapid Early Intervention for Eating Disorders FREED pathway offers support Call NHS 111 and select the mental health to 16-to-25-year-olds who have experienced an eating disorder for three years or less.

 Referrals for the eating disorder service, including the FREED pathway are accepted from GPs and other medical practitioners.